pbv/codex/doc/USER-GUIDE.md

 for displaying mathematics.
 For details on the Markdown syntax accepted, check the
 [Pandoc user manual](http://pandoc.org/MANUAL.html#pandocs-markdown).
-Note, however, that raw HTML markup commands will be escaped and rendered as ordinary text; this ensures that the generated HTML pages are always well-formed.
+Note that (unlike the usual Markdown behaviour) raw HTML markup commands will be escaped and rendered as ordinary text; this ensures that the generated HTML pages are always well-formed.

 ## Metadata blocks